THE INSTITUTE OF TECHNOLOGY HAS JOB OPPORTUNITIES FOR UNDERGRADUATE AND GRADUATE STUDENTS

 You've been hired (What's next?)

 Timesheets are due on the 1st and 16th day of the month.

 Note: An online timesheet will be set-up for you to complete.
 You should see a timesheet tab on MyUW.
 If this is your first-time working at UWT, please note that your timesheet may not be active until the period after you submit your paperwork.
 However, you'll be paid for time worked the previous period.

 For audit purposes please do not report hours worked via the online timesheet system as 12.99, 9.95, 9.24, etc. We suggest that the hours be submitted as close to the quarter hour as possible.
 For instance 12.99 is practically 13 hours.
 It should be reported as 13 hours, 9.24 hours is close to 9.25 so preferably, it should be reported as 9.25, not 9.24.

 Pay days are the 10th and 25th of each month.

-Even if you’ve submitted a direct deposit request, the first paycheck is always a paper one.
-This check can be picked up at the Finance Office, which is located on the 4th floor of the Carlton Bldg. (the same location as the cashier).
+Even, if you’ve submitted a direct deposit request, the first paycheck is always a paper one.
+This check can be picked-up at the finance office, which is located on the 4th floor of the Carlton Bldg. (the same location as the cashier).
 Make sure to update your address and direct deposit information on MyUW.
-You can contact Danelle Pettersen at email@example.com to see if there's a pay check in their office.
+You can contact Danelle Petersen at email@example.com to see if there's a pay check in their office.